-The applicant has proposed to install a Tier 3 certified diesel-fired IC engine that is fired on very low-sulfur diesel fuel.
+The applicant has proposed to install two Tier 3 and one Tier 2 certified diesel-fired IC engines that are fired on very low-sulfur diesel fuel (0.0015% by weight sulfur maximum).

-The proposed engine meets the latest Tier Certification requirements; therefore, the engine meets the latest ARB/EPA emissions standards for diesel particulate matter, hydrocarbons, nitrogen oxides, and carbon monoxide (see Appendix C for a copy of the emissions data sheet and/or the ARB/EPA executive order).
+The proposed engines meet the latest Tier Certification requirements; therefore, the engines meet the latest ARB/EPA emissions standards for diesel particulate matter, hydrocarbons, nitrogen oxides, and carbon monoxide (see Appendix D for a copy of the emissions data sheet and/or the ARB/EPA executive order).